-The schools are staffed by enthusiastic and dedicated teachers who are working under extremely difficult conditions, some of whom have received no teacher training.
+The schools are staffed by teachers who are working under extremely difficult conditions, some of whom have received no teacher training.
 Some of the teachers are employed by the Nepal Government and some are paid by the local communities.
 The communities are all very supportive of the schools, realising the importance of the education of today’s children for the future of their valley.

 The main problems facing the schools are quite varied but include no electricity, leaking roofs, crumbling walls, no water, no toilets, poor classroom furniture and very few teaching resources, including text books, science equipment, PE equipment etc..

 All schools provide a nursery class because it is the custom in families in Nepal that once children reach the age of 3, they are cared for by older sisters or brothers so that the mothers can work on the farm.
 If the older siblings cannot take the young ones with them to school, they cannot attend themselves.